 Saving money is great, but we’re not convinced that Smilelove’s lower costs surpass Candid’s dedication to quality, effectiveness, and safety.
 As Smilelove continues to grow, they might start to catch up in these areas, but we haven’t seen it yet.

 Which Home Teeth Aligner Should You Use?

 As you can see, Smilelove and Candid have a lot in common, but their differences are where you want to focus when making a final decision.
-If you’re still not sure which business formation service to choose, let’s look at a couple scenarios that might help you figure out which is the better option for you.
+If you’re still not sure which clear aligner service to choose, let’s look at a couple scenarios that might help you figure out which is the better option for you.

 Choose Candid if You Are: